ElektraInitiative/libelektra/doc/contrib/recording.md

 ### Commands format

-Should be self-explaintatory.
-Will look something like this:
+Should be self-explanatory.
+Will look like this:

 ```
 kdb set user:/my/modified/value 123